-I live on a constant roller coaster.
-Laughing and crying, I can become unstable at the most unexpected times.
+Laughing and crying, I live on a constant roller coaster.
+I can become unstable at the most unexpected times.
 It takes a lot of effort to separate my past and present concerns and insecurity runs my life.

 Many of us can easily understand the effects of alcohol intoxication.
 We know that it alters our perception, increases heart rate, and increases reaction time.
 But are you able to interpret the signs that indicate that you’re overwhelmed by your emotions?

-1. You are constantly on the defense
+1. You’re constantly on the defensive

-As we were discussing, a person who is emotionally intoxicated has gone into “self-defense mode” to protect themselves from what they perceive to be harmful.
+A person who is emotionally intoxicated has gone into “self-defense mode” to protect themselves from what they perceive to be harmful.

 This happens because our self-esteem is completely diminished, making us feel vulnerable.
-Our emotions are blocked, causing us to pay attention to only the negative and allowing every little thing to directly affect us.
+Our emotions are blocked, causing us to pay attention to only negative things and allowing every little thing to directly affect us.

 2. Your perceptions are altered

-3. You’re excessively critical
+3. You’re overly critical

 4. Your insecurities are surfacing